gzunzu/design-patterns/vendingmachine/README.md

 ## Description

 Module Vending machine is a simple implementation of the Adapter pattern.
-This is one of the most simple design patterns: it acts as a bridge between two incompatible interfaces.
+This is one of the most simple **structural** design patterns: it acts as a bridge between two incompatible interfaces.

 Our office recently acquired a new [`vending machine`](src/main/java/office/VendingMachine.java).
 It's one of the ultimate ones and offers great products, but its `buy` method only